C-V-Malavika/SQLPlus-Database-Technology-programs/README.md

 # INTRODUCTION

-This repository holds the SQLPlus exercised that were expected to be implemented as a part of lab component "UIT2311 - Database Technology Laboratory" in the third semester.
+This repository holds the SQLPlus exercises that were expected to be implemented as a part of lab component "UIT2311 - Database Technology Laboratory" in the third semester.

 # OVERVIEW